 All business processes across Telia Company include controls regarding the initiation, approval, recording and accounting of financial transactions.
 Major processes, including related risks and key controls, are described and documented in a common and structured way, based on the requirements set in the group risk catalogues.
 Controls are either automated or manual and designed to ensure that necessary actions are taken to either prevent or detect material errors or misstatements and to safeguard the assets of the company.
 Controls for the recognition, measurement and disclosure of financial information are included in the financial closing and reporting process, including controls for IT applications used for accounting and reporting.

 Information and communication

 Group policies, instructions and directives, the reporting framework guidelines and other requirements regarding accounting and reporting as well as performing internal controls are made accessible to all employees concerned, through the use of Telia Company’s regular internal communication channels.
 Employees at group level continuously engage in internal training activities to ensure harmonization within important areas such as revenue recognition, distinction between capital and operating expenditure, etc.

 Telia Company promotes an open, honest and transparent flow of information, especially regarding the performance of internal controls.
 Control performers are encouraged to disclose any issues concerning their controls in the monthly reporting, so that a problem can be taken care of before it, possibly, causes errors or misstatements.

 Telia Company has implemented a structured process for performance monitoring of internal controls over financial reporting.
-This process includes all countries, regions and group functions and consists of a self-assessment of the risk mitigating activities.
+This process includes all countries and group functions and consists of a self-assessment of the risk mitigating activities.
 The internal controls function within Group Finance monitors the process on a monthly basis.
 On behalf of Group Executive Management, the internal controls function carries out an annual risk-based compliance review of key risks in order to evaluate the quality of self-assessments, risk mitigation and the overall internal control environment.